drigovz/visualstudio-docs.pt-br/docs/test/fix-non-detectable-dynamic-parameters-in-a-web-performance-test.md

 ## <a name="qa"></a>PERGUNTAS E RESPOSTAS

-### <a name="q-can-i-re-run-dynamic-parameter-detection-if-my-web-app-gets-modified"></a>P: Posso executar novamente a detecção de parâmetro dinâmico se meu aplicativo Web é modificado?
+### <a name="q-can-i-re-run-dynamic-parameter-detection-if-my-web-app-gets-modified"></a>P: Posso executar novamente a detecção de parâmetro dinâmico se meu aplicativo Web for modificado?

 **R:** Sim, use o seguinte procedimento: